therealtimex/aci/CONTRIBUTING.md

 Before you begin contributing, please set up your local development environment by following the instructions in the [README.md](README.md).

+## Contributor License Agreement (CLA)

+Before we can merge your contribution, we need you to agree to our Contributor License Agreement (CLA).
+This protects both you and the project.

+- **Individuals:** Please read the [Individual CLA (CLA-Individual.md)](CLA-Individual.md).
+To signify your agreement, comment on your Pull Request with the exact phrase:
+    `I have read the CLA Document and I hereby sign the CLA`

+- **Corporations:** If you are contributing on behalf of a company, please ensure **both** of the following steps are completed:
+    1. An authorized representative from your company must read the [Corporate CLA (CLA-Corporate.md)](CLA-Corporate.md) and signify agreement by commenting on the Pull Request with the exact phrase: `We have read the CLA Document and we hereby sign the CLA`.
+This comment must also include the Corporation Name, Address, Point of Contact Name, Email, and Phone number as specified in the Corporate CLA.
+    2. The individual developer submitting the code must **also** sign the [Individual CLA (CLA-Individual.md)](CLA-Individual.md) by commenting with the phrase specified in the "Individuals" section above.

+We cannot accept pull requests until **all** required CLA agreements are met.

 ## Repository Structure

 Our monorepo contains two main components:

 - **`/backend`**: Contains the main ACI platform server, including the APIs, core logic, database models, and the entire integration library (over 600+ tools).
 - **`/frontend`**: Contains the Next.js application for the ACI.dev Developer Portal.
 This is the web interface for managing projects, integrations, authentication, and testing agents.

+## Getting in Touch

+Before starting work on a contribution, especially for larger features or changes, we kindly request that you first get in touch with the core team by emailing <team@aipolabs.xyz>.
+This helps us coordinate efforts, provide guidance, and ensure your contribution aligns with the project's roadmap.

 ## How to Contribute